joem/quick-rss-post-3/README.markdown

 Compared to previous iterations, this current 3rd Iteration is a ground-up rewrite.
 It stores entries in a database, and has left behind the neat but impossible to work perfectly address-bar-only input scheme.
 Everything is encoded and/or escaped in the right places now, so you don't have to avoid such useful characters as question marks.
 And while still very very far from ideal, the code is fairly simple, modular-ish and easy to maintain and configure.
 (Maybe sometime I'll even add tests!)
 I'm fairly confident that any future versions I release will all be versions of this iteration.

+There probably won't be any more major versions, either, since if I turn it into anything more complex than this, I might as well just be using a proper bookmarking service like Pinboard or a proper short message service like Twitter.